futurewei-cloud/merak/README.md

 ![Successful Merak Deployment](docs/images/merak_successful_deployment.jpg)

-This deployment settings such as container image and replicas can be changed by editing the kustomize file under `deployments/kubernetes/dev/kustomization.yaml` and redeploying with
+The deployment settings such as container image and replicas can be changed by editing the kustomize file under `deployments/kubernetes/dev/kustomization.yaml` and redeploying with
 ```
 kubectl kustomize deployments/kubernetes/dev --enable-helm | kubectl apply -f -
 ```